ankitappuria/google-play-scraper/README.md

 ## Usage
 ### app(appId, lang)

 Retrieves the full detail of an application.
-Parameters:
+Parameters:(with review and screen shot detail)

 * `appId`: the Google Play id of the application (the `?id=` parameter on the url).
 * `lang` (optional, defaults to `'en'`): the two letter language code in which to fetch the app page.